Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	+	**Block device mapping** specifies the volumes to attach to the instance (if any) when it is launched.

 +	####	Using AMIs

+	+	Choose an AMI that fits the use case of your instance.
+	+	Use the same AMI to launch multiple instances that should have the same configuration.
+	+	If instances have different use cases, use AMIs that are specific to the use cases of each instance.

+	Therefore, before choosing the AMI that we will create our instance from, it is important to fully understand the use case of the instance.